 Just like we talk about healthy nutrition and exercise, sleep is food for the brain.
 Many important body functions and brain activity occur during sleep.
-Sleep is crucial to our well-being.
-It is as important as the air we breathe, the water we drink, and the food we eat.
+It is crucial to our well-being, as important as the air we breathe, the water we drink, and the food we eat.

 The following are consequences of inadequate sleep:

 - Limited cognitive or brain function.
-Sleeping less than 8-9 hours affects the ability to learn, listen, concentrate, remember and solve problems.
+Less than 8-9 hours affects the ability to learn, listen, concentrate, remember and solve problems.

 - More prone to skin problems including pimples.

 - More likely to act aggressively with inappropriate behavior toward friends, teachers, and family.

 - Affects mood, and a depressed mood can lead to a lack of sleep.